equinor/iterative_ensemble_smoother/docs/source/kalman_objective.md

 Note that $\mu_{x^*}(y)$ and $\Sigma_{x^*}$ uses the true underlying covariance structure, in addition to $\hat{K}$.
 This makes sense, because $\hat{K}$ has only been used to transport samples.
-It does however require knowledge of these quantities, which is likely unknown, otherwise they would be used in the creation of $\hat{K}$ to be exactly $K$.
+To evaluate in this way does however require knowledge of these quantities, which is likely or often unknown.
+Otherwise they would be used in the creation of $\hat{K}$ to be exactly $K$.
 This evaluation therefore makes sense in synthetic cases where the prior is exactly known or simulated from, or where it can be simulated to create estimates of dependence independent of training data.